blaklabz/roi-training-tw/02-kubernetes-capstone/README.md

 vi /home/ec2-user/k8s-capstone/roi-training-tw/02-kubernetes-capstone/capstone-chart/values.yaml

 # modify the v1/v2 values

 #  to mimic canary - set v2 to 25 and v1 to 75
+#  after the modifications update the Chart
+helm upgrade capstone .

+# refresh the page for the webapp

 #  to mimic blue/green - set v1 100 to v2 100 and v1 to 0
 #  after the modifications update the Chart
 helm upgrade capstone .

+# refresh the page for the webapp - the website should show the modified page and working forms

+🧹 Clean up
+cd /home/ec2-user/k8s-capstone/roi-training-tw/02-kubernetes-capstone/capstone-chart/
+helm uninstall capstone .

+cd /home/ec2-user/eksctlcluster
+eksctl delete cluster -f cluster.yaml
 ___

 📦 Fresh Start Installation